 You have an important role in keeping our recycled material high quality by recycling right and eliminating contaminants.

 1. Paper coffee cups

 Soiled paper contaminated by food and liquids should not be recycled.
 Additionally, paper coffee cups often have a plastic or wax lining making them non-recyclable and non-compostable.
 You can reduce this waste by using a reusable coffee cup!

 2. Freezer boxes

-Any type of paper packaging that goes in the freezer or fridge is wet-strength packaging that has a chemical composition to make it more durable and preserve food, but it is not recyclable.
-Most common are microwave dinner boxes, butter stick boxes, etcetera.
+Any type of cardboard packaging that goes in the freezer or fridge is wet-strength packaging that has a chemical composition to make it more durable and preserve food, but it is not recyclable.
+Most common are microwave/frozen dinner boxes, butter stick boxes, soda boxes, etc.

-Plastic drink cups get smashed during the collection and are difficult to sort out of the mixed recycling.
-Additionally, you commonly see this material as litter along the road which pollutes the environment.
+Plastic drink cups are weak and become smashed when collecting recyclables, making them difficult to separate from paper.
+Additionally, plastic cups are a common litter along the road which pollutes the environment.
 You can reduce this waste by using reusable cups and straws!